jethanh/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.
+  - SQL databases are primarily called as Relational Databases (RDBMS); whereas NoSQL database are primarily called as non-relational or distributed database.
+SQL databases defines and manipulates data based structured query language (SQL). ...
+Also all of your data must follow the same structure.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?
+  -so you can identify the objects in the table, and access them in other tables, maybe. and it's a unique ID for each.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.
+  -foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.
+  -connecting table

 ## Minimum Viable Product